Fagrell/cleanqt.io-posts/21-aug-2018/post.md

 I'm sure you already know the potential problem with the third line by now: setting the `CMAKE_CXX_FLAGS` will automatically apply to all other targets in the same scope.
 The target alternative command was already covered in _example 1_ above.

-### `target_linked_libraries()` solves transitive dependencies
+### `target_link_libraries()` solves transitive dependencies
-For a similar reason the global command `linked_libraries()` should also be avoided when linking to libraries.
-The target alternative command is `target_linked_libraries()`.
+For a similar reason the global command `link_libraries()` should also be avoided when linking to libraries.
+The target alternative command is `target_link_libraries()`.
 Not only does it handle scoping but it will also solve transitive dependencies.
-For example, when you need to link to a target you'll also have to to link to its dependencies.
+For example, when you need to link to a target you'll also have to link to its dependencies.
 And the dependencies might have dependencies.
-These transitive dependecies will be solved by the target command as it automatically traverses the dependency tree.
+These transitive dependencies will be solved by the target command as it automatically traverses the dependency tree.

 ### Warning about `file(GLOB ...)`